vagrant-libvirt/vagrant-libvirt/.github/issue_template.md

 **Output of `vagrant version; vagrant plugin list`:**

 **Output of `VAGRANT_LOG=debug vagrant ... --provider=libvirt`**
 ```
-Replace ... with whatever command you use to trigger the issue
+Insert debug output inside quotes here (replace ... with whatever command you use to trigger the issue)
 ```

-**The Vagrantfile used to reproduce:**
+**A Vagrantfile to reproduce the issue:**
 ```
-Insert Vagrantfile here (remove sensitive data if needed)
+Insert Vagrantfile inside quotes here (remove sensitive data if needed)
 ```

 **Are you using upstream vagrant package or your distros package?**
+Upstream / Distro